-If you are an international student interested in entering one of the technical or associate degree programs at Moraine Park Technical College, please be advised of the following admission requirements:
+International students interested in entering a one-year or two-year technical or associate degree program at Moraine Park Technical College need to complete the following admission requirements:

-– Provide letter(s) from sources of financial support indicating availability of funds to cover annual cost of tuition, books and supplies, room and board, and miscellaneous expenses (approximately $15,000 per year) while studying at Moraine Park.
+– Provide letter(s) from sources of financial support indicating availability of funds to cover annual cost of tuition, books and supplies, room and board, and miscellaneous expenses while studying at Moraine Park.
+(Currently $15,000.).

 – Submit evidence of medical insurance while residing in the United States.

 – Additional admission steps may be required for some programs.
 Information will be provided to applicants via email/phone/US Postal Service after application is processed.

 Upon acceptance and arrival on campus, international students will need to complete the Accuplacer placement assessment.

 International students applying for a program that requires a criminal background check are responsible for any fees regarding international criminal background checks.
 These fees vary based upon the studentâ€™s home country.Â Moraine Park does not have on-campus housing or does not provide assistance on locating local housing.
 This is the student’s responsibility.

 Applying for a Student (F-1) Visa